anviks/FoodDeliveryApp/README.md

     - `GET /api/delivery/{city}`: Calculate delivery fee for a specific city and vehicle.

-For more details on the request and response formats, refer to the API documentation at `src/main/resources/static/food-delivery-api.yaml` or visit the Swagger UI at `http://localhost:8080/swagger-ui/index.html` when the application is running.
+For more details on the request and response formats, refer to the API documentation [here](src/main/resources/static/food-delivery-api.yaml) or visit the Swagger UI at `http://localhost:8080/swagger-ui/index.html` when the application is running.